carogaltier/medscheduler/docs/index.md

 # Medscheduler

 **Medscheduler** is a Python library for generating synthetic outpatient scheduling datasets.
-It creates realistic but fully synthetic data for teaching, dashboards, prototyping, and research, without privacy concerns.
+It creates realistic but fully synthetic data for teaching, dashboards and prototyping without privacy concerns.

 The library simulates three main components: